Skip to Content

 "Amendment 6 would correct a recent decision of the Missouri Supreme Court that overturned a $3 court fee that has been in place since 1983," Carey wrote in the release.

-He explained the state legislature first established the Missouri Sheriff's Retirement fund almost 40 years ago, which included a charge of $3 for criminal offenders.
-However, that fee was deemed unconstitutional in 2021.
+He explained the state legislature first established the Missouri Sheriff's Retirement fund around 40 years ago, which included a charge of $3 for criminal offenders.
+However, it was deemed unconstitutional in 2021 for that fee to benefit retired employees.

-Carey wrote it was not decided the fee itself was unconstitutional, but instead that retired sheriffs were benefitting from the fee.
-The language for the fee said it was "reasonably related to the expense of the administration of justice," and the Supreme Court ruled retired sheriffs weren't administrators of justice in retirement, according to Carey's release.
+Carey said the fee itself was not ruled unconstitutional, but instead that retired sheriffs were benefitting from the fee.
+The language for the fee said it was "reasonably related to the expense of the administration of justice," and the Missouri Supreme Court ruled retired sheriffs weren't administrators of justice in retirement.

 He said the legislative solution is now to define retirement as a benefit that assists with the administration of justice.

-He says the full ballot language he would have preferred states, "In order to ensure that all Missourians have access to the courts of justice as guaranteed by this Constitution, the administration of justice shall include the levying of costs and fees to support salaries and benefits for sheriffs, former sheriffs, prosecuting attorneys, former prosecuting attorneys, circuit attorneys and former circuit attorneys."
+He said in the release the full ballot language he would have preferred states, "In order to ensure that all Missourians have access to the courts of justice as guaranteed by this Constitution, the administration of justice shall include the levying of costs and fees to support salaries and benefits for sheriffs, former sheriffs, prosecuting attorneys, former prosecuting attorneys, circuit attorneys and former circuit attorneys."

-Carey, a retirement board member, said that while sheriffs and prosecutors contribute to their respective retirement systems, there are not enough to fund them.
+Carey, a Missouri Sheriff's Retirement Board member, said while sheriffs and prosecutors contribute to their respective retirement systems, there are not enough to fund them.

-He said misconceptions about this amendment are that it is new, will target the poor and will lead to more arrests and prosecutions to generate revenue.
+He said misconceptions about Amendment 6 are that it is new, will target the poor and will lead to more arrests and prosecutions to generate revenue.
 However, he said offenders must be found or plead guilty before being subjected to paying the fee, and a judge can waive the fee if they believe it will create an added hardship for the offender.
+He added law enforcement officers still must have probable cause to proceed with an arrest.

-ABC 17 News has contacted local public defenders and the Missouri Bar for comment but has not yet heard back.
+ABC 17 News contacted local public defenders, defense attorneys and the Missouri Bar but did not receive a comment Wednesday.
 The Missouri Association of Criminal Defense Lawyers said its organization does not have a stance on the issue.

 Article Topic Follows: Your Voice Your Vote